I was so awful at first at finding Whole30 approved recipes that satisfied!

 - Lunch, with company: Taco salad (chips for guests), refried beans and homemade Mexican rice for the guests, lots of taco-seasoned beef and veggies for me and hubs.

-- Dinner, with company: Curried Cream of Broccoli Soup, GF flatbread from the freezer for the guests, leftover shredded beef to go in the soup for those who ate meat (some of the guests were not eating meat for Lent, so quite a balancing act!), sweet potato fries (the hit of the night!), and Cumin-Scented Cabbage Salad, a new recipe I really enjoyed.
+- Dinner, with company: Curried Cream of Broccoli Soup, GF flatbread from the freezer for the guests, leftover shredded beef to go in the soup for those who ate meat (some of the guests were not eating meat for Lent, so quite a balancing act!), sweet potato fries (the hit of the night!), and Cumin-Scented Cabbage Salad, a new recipe I really enjoyed and still make regularly.

 - Breakfast: Fried eggs and sauteed green with leftover sweet potato fries tossed on the griddle, green onions to garnish